littl3field/DodgyDomainsBot/README.md

 # Current project: Suspicious COVID domains

 [!]
 Disclamer: Some of these domains may be legitimate, please use this as a hunting tool and not a block list.
-No validity checks or enrichment has been done on these domains.
-Bot is sending all data to URLScan.io which will be reviewed manually.
+No validity checks or enrichment has been done "COVID-Dodgy-Domains.txt" domains.
+Bot is sending all data to URLScan.io which will be reviewed manually and added to "COVID-Confirmed-Dodgy-Domains.txt".